 If you’re searching for the best places to live in Upstate New York, you’ve come to the right place.
-New York is one of the best states to call home, and the numbers don’t lie: four of the region’s largest cities made last year’s Best Places to Live in America list by U.S. News & World.
+New York is arguably one of the best states to call home, boasting charming towns, impressive schools, and the unmatched beauty of four distinct seasons.

 Here’s everything you need to know about the best places to live in Upstate New York.

 Is New York a good state to live in?

 New York is split into two distinct areas: New York City and Upstate New York.
 So if you’re looking to move to New York state, ask yourself: Do you prefer to live in a studio apartment in the middle of the city?
 Or would you rather be in the country overlooking mother nature’s backdrop?
 Your answer will determine where in New York you should move to.

 Luckily, in the state of New York, you can do both.
 That versatility is what makes the state so great.

 So why do people move to Upstate New York, specifically?
 In the Upstate region of the state, scenic parks double as residents’ backyards (while nearby cities are only a short drive away).
 The state also has endless events for families all year long, whether you’re a museum-goer, foodie, or outdoor adventurer.
 While New York’s state taxes are among the highest in the nation, there are more-than-affordable towns to choose from.
 And, let’s face it: the perks of living in the state make up for them.